 Unlike the Remote Desktop app, you’re not required to enable “Remote Desktop” or “Remote Assistance” through the System Properties, or open a firewall port.
 However, it requires two people (one on each end) to share a computer screen over a remote connection.
 It’s designed this way because the app is meant for one person to help another to solve problems on a remote computer.

-How to get remote assistance using Quick Assist
+Get remote assistance using Quick Assist

-On the device offering help, open Start.
+On the PC offering help, open Start on Windows 10.

 Click the Assist another person button.